 It is vitally important to understand that risks and threats do not exist in a vacuum.
 If your cybersecurity and privacy program is appropriately built, you will have a robust controls framework where risks and threats will map directly to controls.
 Why is this?

-Controls are central to managing risks, threats, procedures and metrics.
+- Controls are central to managing risks, threats, procedures and metrics; and

 Instead of executive leadership hanging blame on the CIO or CISO, quality risk management documentation can prove that reasonable steps were taken to identify, assess, report and mitigate risk.
 This type of documentation can provide evidence of due diligence and due care on the part of the CIO/CISO/CRO, which firmly puts the responsibility back on the management of the team/department/line of business that “owns” the risk.